 Oregon inmate records are created by law enforcement officials when someone is arrested and throughout their entire journey through the justice system.
 The RAP sheet is the first document created with the suspect's name, address, physical description, and crime details.
 After that, when the inmate moves from jail to prison or goes to court, each event is documented and added to the file.
 The Oregon Department of Corrections is the agency in charge of inmate records, and they keep them online and searchable in a database.
 This massive collection of inmate records makes it easy for anyone to search for an OR inmate any time of day or night.

-The state of OR has a total of fourteen state prisons.
+The state of Oregon has a total of twelve state prisons.
 Each one houses a specific demographic, and they each have different levels of custody.
-The ORDepartment of Corrections is the agency in charge of running and managing these prisons.
+The Oregon Department of Corrections is the agency in charge of running and managing these prisons.
 The list of Oregon state prisons includes:

 The state has thirty-five county jails.
 One per county in most of the state's 36 counties.
 These jails are operated and managed by the local Sheriff's Offices.
 They hold recently arrested suspects and inmates awaiting trial or sentencing.
 The list of county jails in OR include: